heeshin174/web-app-dev-kor/README.md

 </html>
 ```

+3. External
-3. External - by using a `<link>` element to link to an external CSS file
+   - using a `<link>` element to link to an external CSS file

 ```
 <html>